ABHISHEKVISHWAKARMA80/Titanic-Survivor-Prediction-using-Decision-Tree/README.md

 # What I did in "prediction.ipynb"

 firstly, I have dropped the column/data which is not required for the prediction(for example name, address, etc.). then I filled the missing values, finally applied the decision tree method using sklearn.

+# Decision Tree

+Decision tree is a type of supervised learning algorithm that can be used in both regression and classification problems (mostly used for classification problems).
+It works for both categorical and continuous input and output variables.

+# why decision tree for this problem

+a) Decision trees can handle multidimensional data.
+b) It works for both categorical and continuous input and output variables.
+c) Decision tree construction does not involve any domain knowledge or parameter setting, and therefore is appropriate for exploratory knowledge discovery.

+Disadvantages of decision trees: They are unstable, meaning that a small change in the data can lead to a large change in the structure of the optimal decision tree.